dansmyers/IntroToCS/Projects/2-Vignettes/3-Fifteen.md

 >
 >*Give me suggestions for testing it so I can be sure that it works correctly.
 Don't write any test code for me.
 Give me a plan I can follow to test the program myself.
 Explain your reasoning.*

-Log prompt and response in your log.
-Carry out the testing plan and log the results.
+Log the prompt and response in your log, then carry out the testing plan and log the results.
+Verify that your program works correctly for all cases.

-How does the number of test cases relate to the number of conditional choices in the program?
+Here's one last question to answer: How does the number of test cases relate to the number of conditional choices in the program?